-That dialog box does give you numerous options for downloading the data and visualizations use by the Look:
+That dialog box does give you numerous options for downloading the data and visualizations use by the Look.
+These options include:

 Specifies the file format for the downloaded file.
 Valid formats include:

 - TXT (tab-separated values).
-Plain text file with data fields separated by using tabs.
+Plain text file with data fields separated by tabs.